Dre Campbell Farm

 4. Parasitic Wasps

-Some parasitic wasps feed on vine borer eggs.
-Additionally, parasitic wasps may lay eggs on or inside the larvae of these insects.
+Some parasitic wasps attack squash vine borer eggs.
+Others lay their eggs on or inside the larvae.

 After hatching, the developing wasps parasitize the SVB larvae, devouring them as they feed and develop.
 Therefore, attract parasitic wasps to your garden to help control a vine borer infestation.